-The SAM3S supports a 1.62V-3.6V single supply mode.
+The SAM3S8/SD8 supports a 1.62V-3.6V single supply mode.
 The internal regulator input connected to the source and its output feeds VDDCORE.
-Figure 5-1 shows the power schematics.
+Figure 5-1 below shows the power schematics.

-As VDDIN powers the voltage regulator, the ADC/DAC and the analog comparator, when the user does not want to use the embedded voltage regulator, it can be disabled by software via the SUPC (note that it is different from Backup mode).
+As VDDIN powers the voltage regulator, the ADC, DAC and the analog comparator, when the user does not want to use the embedded voltage regulator, it can be disabled by software via the SUPC (note that this is different from Backup mode).